-- All new employees will receive basic Inservice informationcomplete a new employee orientation.
-When documentation is required for an individual's training activity, it is the responsibility of the individual to make sure it is submitted in an accurate, complete, timely, and legible fashion.
-Deadline information will be noted during the training and will be followed closely. - When individuals preregister for a workshop, but later find they cannot attend, it is their responsibility to drop the class from their PGS schedule as soon as possible. - 3.
+- 1. All new employees will complete a new employee orientation.
+Deadline information will be noted during the training and will be followed closely. - 2.
+When individuals preregister for a workshop, but later find they cannot attend, it is their responsibility to drop the class from their PGS schedule as soon as possible. - 3.
 To receive professional development credit relative to the Professional Development Plan for evaluation purposes, inservice must be reported prior to May 1st of the current school year.
 This allows time for the Inservice to be recorded so it reflects on PGS.